0xAX/linux-insides/interrupts/interrupts-8.md

 }
 ```

-The `init_8259A` function defined in the same source code file and executes initialization of the [Intel 8259](https://en.wikipedia.org/wiki/Intel_8259) ``Programmable Interrupt Controller` (more about it will be in the separate chapter abot `Programmable Interrupt Controllers` and `APIC`).
+The `init_8259A` function defined in the same source code file and executes initialization of the [Intel 8259](https://en.wikipedia.org/wiki/Intel_8259) ``Programmable Interrupt Controller` (more about it will be in the separate chapter about `Programmable Interrupt Controllers` and `APIC`).

 Now we can return to the `native_init_IRQ` function, after the `init_ISA_irqs` function finished its work.
 The next step is the call of the `apic_intr_init` function that allocates special interrupt gates which are used by the [SMP](https://en.wikipedia.org/wiki/Symmetric_multiprocessing) architecture for the [Inter-processor interrupt](https://en.wikipedia.org/wiki/Inter-processor_interrupt).
 The `alloc_intr_gate` macro from the [arch/x86/include/asm/desc.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/desc.h) used for the interrupt descriptor allocation: